SmarterApp/SB_BIRT/README.md

 * Match the updated Secure Browser Requirements including the Secure Browser Launch Protocol.
 * Exercise and validate all required and optional Secure Browser APIs.
-* Incorporate appropriate HTML support tests as recommended by supplier and approved by UCLASmarter Balanced to evaluate support of the HTML features required by the specification.
+* Incorporate appropriate HTML support tests as recommended by supplier and approved by Smarter Balanced to evaluate support of the HTML features required by the specification.
 Options include CSS3 and, HTML5 Test.
 Tests must include support for certain Web Components features to be determined in partnership with Smarter Balanced.
 Web Component support may be achieved through polyfills.
 * Produce an Implementation Readiness Report for any tested browser.

 ## License ##